-This Church of St. Mary the Virgin, Metchosin, is the third oldest Anglican Church in continuous use on Vancouver Island; but it is interesting to note that religious services were begun by the Anglican Church in the community five years before Confederation; in 1862.
+The Church of St. Mary the Virgin, built in 1873, is the third oldest Anglican Church in continuous use on Vancouver Island although religious services were begun by the Anglican Church in the Metchosin community five years before Confederation, in 1862.

-Two acres of land for church and churchyard was the gift of Mr. John Witty, of Bilston Farm.
-The list of subscriptions to the Building Fund was headed by Sir James Douglas with a donation of $100.
+Two acres of land for church and churchyard were the gift of Mr. John Witty, of Bilston Farm.
+The list of subscriptions to the building fund was headed by Sir James Douglas with a donation of $100.
 The total cost of the building and contents as recorded in July 1874 was $1,500.50.

 “Metchosin looked its best, the beautiful slopes, the richly tinted foliage, the bright clear sky, the warm sunshine, the glassy smooth sea and the grand mountains in the distance, formed a combination of indescribable beauty.
 I felt an exhilaration of mind which led me to wander away through the woods towards the white cliffs bordering the sea from whence I contemplated its placid waters with delight.”

 In 1876 the churchyard was fenced and at the Harvest Festival, August 29th, the ground was consecrated and set apart for a cemetery.
 On this day the bell which has called the faithful to worship ever since was rung for the first time.

 In 1883 a marble tablet was erected by “A few of the Settlers,” in memory of John Witty, who died the day before the Consecration of the Church, “as a token of their esteem for his liberality.”